Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Hall Paralegal Services

 Good Faith Intention of at Least One Year of Occupancy

-Question: What are the key requirements for an N12 eviction notice in Ontario?
+Question: What are the legal requirements for serving an N12 eviction notice for landlord’s own use in Ontario?

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member